mgrzybek05/OneWordSpeechRecognition/README.md

-# Speech recognition platform using Google speech dataset
+# One Word Speech recognition platform using Google speech dataset
 An implementation that uses the speech recognition infrastructure provided by Tensorflow and the speech commands dataset from Google.

 ## Audio dataset